Maximising the DUNE early physics output with current experiments: Optimizing the neutrino-antineutrino runs

-In the middle row of Fig.~\ref{fig:nuopt}, we have shown the octant sensitivity of LBNE alone (left panel) and in combination with the current experiments (right panel).
-We have fixed the true hierarchy to be inverted, and $\theta_{23}=39^\circ$.
-We have used an exposure of 37 MW-kt-yr for LBNE.
-From the left panel, we see that the worst results are for the full neutrino runs for most values of $\dcp$.
-This is because removal of wrong octant solutions requires both neutrino and antineutrino data~\cite{suprabhoctant}.
-On the other hand statistics is more for neutrino data.
-The best compromise is reached for 2+4 i.e $1/3^{rd}$ neutrino and $2/3^{rd}$ antineutrino combination, which gives the best results over the widest range of $\dcp$ values.
+In the middle row of Fig.~\ref{fig:nuopt}, we have shown the octant sensitivity of DUNE alone (left panel) and in combination with the current experiments (right panel).
+For DUNE we have used an exposure of 74 MW-kt-yr.
+We have fixed the true hierarchy to be inverted, and $\theta_{23}=39^\circ$ i.e. in the lower octant.
+For this case the probability for neutrinos is maximum for $\dcp \sim -90^\circ$ and overlaps with the higher octant probabilities.
+Thus the octant sensitivity in neutrino channel is very poor.
+This the worst results for these values of $\dcp$ come from only neutrino runs.
+For antineutrino channel because of the flip in $\dcp$ the probability for $\dcp = -90^\circ$ is well separated from those for HO.
+Therefore the octant sensitivity comes mainly from antineutrino channel \cite{suprabhoctant}.
+Thus, addition of antineutrino runs help in enhancing octant sensitivity.
+Therefore at $-90^\circ$ the best sensitivity is from 1+5 i.e $1/6^{th}$ neutrino + $5/6^{th}$ antineutrino combination.
+On the other hand the neutrino probability is minimum for $\dcp = +90^\circ$ and LO and therefore there is octant sensitivity in the neutrino channel.
+However since we are considering IH the antineutrino probabilities are enhanced due to matter effect and for a broadband beam some sensitivity comes from the antineutrino channel also.
+Therefore there is slight increase in octant sensitivity by adding antineutrino data as can be seen.
+Overall, the best compromise is seen to be reached for 2+4 i.e $1/3^{rd}$ neutrino and $2/3^{rd}$ antineutrino combination, which gives the best results over the widest range of $\dcp$ values.
 Addition of \nova, T2K and ICAL data increases the octant sensitivity.
 The octant sensitivity is best for combinations having more antineutrinos.
+For $\dcp \sim +90^\circ$ all combinations give almost the same sensitivity.
+We have not presented the results for NH in this case.
+For this case after adding T2K+\nova+ICAL to DUNE requires at least 4+2 to reach $\chi^2=25$ for $\dcp \in [-180^\circ,0]$ while for $\dcp \in [0,180^\circ]$ the octant sensitivity almost crosses $\chi^2 = 25$ for all combinations of neutrino and antineutrino run.
+Therefore, the exact combination chosen does not make much difference to the final result.